Bobooshodi/rtx-cdt-test/README.md

 1. Have git, npm installed and running in local machine.
 2. Have postgresql installed in local machine
 3. Use node version v16.13.1

+Optional:
+1. Have Docker and Docker-compose installed on your machine.

 Goals:
 1. Get a list of property list from external API